 I am happy to admit that I am not overtly patriotic.
 Not since I was a child have I cheered on England in an international sporting event.
 Nor am I roused by God Save the Queen, with its bizarre lyrics and dreary, soporific melody, or by the sight of a Union flag dangling from the window of a block of flats.
 Yet I do have affection for Britain: for its little towns and great cities, for its literature and its old pubs, and for its moors and meadows.
 I like how Britain’s various regions have their own firmly established heritages and dialects and how, in spite of this, the British people also share a single identifiable character.
 Some might say this character is marked by diffidence, stoicism, politeness and a desire to withhold one’s emotions, and to a certain extent they are right.
 But there is also another element to it that is much trickier to pin down.
 For me this is exemplified by items you might find in the homes of Working Class grandparents: horse brass medallions, a yellowed net curtain, a wall of commemorative dinner plates, discoloured holiday postcards and ornamental bellows beside a gas fire.
 But this, I appreciate, may not resonate with all British people as strongly and as warmly as it does with me.

-Patriotism is a sentiment that manifests differently in everybody who adheres to it, and I think it’s fair to say that patriotism of the British people is, on the whole, not vocal or even conscious.
+Patriotism is a sentiment that manifests differently in everybody who feels it, and I think it’s fair to say that patriotism of the British people is, on the whole, not vocal or even conscious.
 The vast majority of us, including those prone to bigotry, do not regularly partake in the waving of flags or the singing of ‘Rule Britannia!’; and such public displays of showing off are not at all typical of the national character.
 We may take pride in our heritage and achievements, but we do so discreetly for the most part; only insufferable loudmouths, diehard traditionalists and the editors of our national press feel the need to overemphasize our importance and greatness.
 The rest of us take a more realistic view of Britain and particularly of our leaders—because it is one thing to support your country and quite another to support your government without question.

 This is an important distinction to make.
 Michael Caine, for example, is a professed patriot, and yet for many years he reconciled loving his country with his living hundreds of miles away from it as a tax exile.
 I can only imagine the extensive mental gymnastics that Caine performed in order to justify to himself this seemingly unpatriotic act.
 To his mind, perhaps, he believed he was merely exercising his displeasure at the Labour government’s high tax rate for the rich; that deep down he still loved the country that made him, but felt no obligation to contribute financially to its future and by extension the future of his compatriots.